What tempo should I play this piece in?

 It’s important to recognize that there is no one right tempo.
 Each piece of music has an acceptable range of possible tempos.
 Now, this does mean that there is a too slow and there is also a too fast.
 A piece that is too slow can sound plodding and it can also make certain rhythmic aspects sound like disconnected blobs rather than flowing links in a chain.
 Likewise, a piece that is too fast can not only can sound rushed but can also lose nuance, breath, and time between notes.

 Another consideration is that a too-slow or too-fast tempo can affect the meter.
 If you play too fast in 3/4, it starts to sound like 6/8; likewise if you play too slow in 6/8, it starts to sound a bit like 3/4!
-(We have a forthcoming post with much more info about the similarities and differences between 6/8 time signature and 3/4 so look out for that!)
+(Check out our post on 6/8 time signature for more on the difference between these two times.)

 Make it personal